Perplexity SEO: How to Get Your Brand Cited in AI Answers

 Build mentions on the platforms Perplexity actively crawls: Reddit, LinkedIn, industry publications, and directories.
 Perplexity gives weight to academic and research-oriented content, so publishing original research, case studies, or data-driven analysis strengthens your citation potential.

-This aligns with building entity authority for AI search.
+This connects directly to AI search optimization fundamentals.
 The more places AI models find your brand associated with a topic, the more citation-worthy you become.
+Entity mentions across authoritative third-party sites are a strong signal.

 How Perplexity differs from ChatGPT and AI Overviews

-If you’ve already optimized for ChatGPT search or AI search more broadly, Perplexity requires some adjustments.
+If you’ve already optimized for ChatGPT search or AI search more broadly, Perplexity requires some specific adjustments.

 More citations per answer.
-Perplexity typically cites 5 to 10 sources per answer.
-ChatGPT tends to cite fewer.
+Perplexity cites sources inline on every sentence derived from search results.
+ChatGPT tends to consolidate sources, citing fewer pages per answer.
 This means Perplexity gives more pages a chance to appear, but also means more competition for each citation slot.

 Multiple search indices.
-ChatGPT retrieves exclusively from Bing’s index.
+ChatGPT retrieves predominantly from Bing’s index.
 Perplexity pulls from multiple search APIs and its own index.
-Optimizing only for Bing (or only for Google) isn’t enough.
+Optimizing only for Bing or only for Google isn’t sufficient.

 Full page reading.
-Perplexity’s pro-search and deep-research modes use a fetch_url tool that retrieves full page content, not just search snippets.
+Perplexity’s pro-search and deep-research modes use a URL fetching tool that retrieves full page content, not just search snippets.
 ChatGPT primarily works with the snippets Bing returns.
 This means the depth of your content matters more for Perplexity.
-A thin page with a good meta description might get picked up by ChatGPT, but Perplexity will read the full page and may choose a more substantive competitor instead.
+A thin page with a good meta description might get picked up by ChatGPT; Perplexity will read the full page and may choose a more substantive competitor instead.

 Multi-step research.
-Perplexity’s deep-research mode performs up to 10 sequential search and reasoning steps.
-ChatGPT’s search is typically a single-shot retrieval.
+Perplexity’s deep-research mode performs multiple sequential search and reasoning steps.
+ChatGPT’s standard search is typically a single-shot retrieval.
 Perplexity’s iterative approach means it can find niche content that a single search wouldn’t surface, rewarding depth and specificity.

 What won’t work